Ponysona

 A ponysona (/ˌpoʊniˈsoʊnə/ POH-nee-SOH-nə; a portmanteau of pony and persona) is a personalized pony character created by bronies—fans of the animated television series My Little Pony: Friendship is Magic—as an alter ego.
 Similar to fursonas in the furry fandom, ponysonas typically incorporate elements of the creator's personality, physical characteristics, or interests translated into My Little Pony form.
 The practice became popular following the show's premiere in 2010 and the subsequent growth of the brony fandom.
 Ponysonas are commonly used as profile pictures, in fan art, fan fiction, and role-playing communities across various social media platforms and forums dedicated to the franchise.

-Creation and characteristics

-Ponysonas are typically designed following the visual style of the show, often incorporating distinctive coat colors, mane styles, cutie marks, and occasionally wings or horns to represent unicorn or pegasus types.
+Ponysonas are typically designed following the visual elements of the show, often incorporating distinctive coat colors, mane styles, cutie marks, and occasionally wings or horns to represent unicorn or pegasus types.
 These personalized pony characters frequently reflect aspects of their creator's personality, appearance, or interests, with cutie marks specifically designed to symbolize the creator's talents, passions, or defining traits.